Onboarding Experience

 Process

 Our biggest innovation in getting users onboarded quickly came from leveraging public data.
 Utilizing government public-records APIs, we were able to architect a flow that would get a user up and running with their first "real" data in less than a minute, borrowing from quick-start social media patterns like "find your friends" or "who to follow".
+It worked like this:

 - A user provides the name of their organization at signup